spackows/CASCON-2018_Analyzing_images/water-consumption/README.md

 ## Class names
-The sample notebooks and apps expect the classes to be named the same as the training files, but without the `'flags-'` prefix and without the `.zip` extension:
+The sample notebooks and apps expect the classes to be named the same as the training files, but without the `'sf-'` prefix and without the `.zip` extension:
 - belloday
 - bellonight
 - donkeyday